psychemedia/winter-tales/src/gawain_notes.md

 But she doesn't, She just sits there, gently stroking the bed clothes, patting them, and waiting.

-After a while, Gawain realises she isn't about to go anywhere in a hurry, and so he does what __any virtuous knight would do,__ and pretends to wake up, starts to stretch, and then feigns being startled to see her there.
+After a while, she starts humming quietly to herself, and Gawain realises she isn't about to go anywhere in a hurry.
+And so he does what __any virtuous knight would do,__ and pretends to wake up, starts to stretch, and then feigns being startled to see her there.

 "Oh, erm... my Lady..."

-She smiles sweetly at him:
+And she smiles sweetly at him:

 "Good morning, Sire.
 How deeply you seem to sleep...
 But now, I have you trapped!" and, with that, laughing, she pins him down beneath the bed clothes.

 He responds, as __any virtuous knight would do__.
 "I... how might I help you, my lady?
 If you would just let me get up, and get dressed, I'd gladly be at your service."

 But still she pins him down.
 "That won't be necessary, *Sir* Gawain.
 Sir Gawain who is feared through the land, yet somehow seems to be trapped by a mere lady" and she giggles again.
 "And with my husband out all day too....
 And the servants all asleep...
 And my maids probably with them.
-The door is bolted, so I'll take my time, and I expect you'll do what you will..."
+The door is bolted, But I'll keep you at bay as best I can..."

 Now, as __any virtuous knight would do__, Sir Gawain stifled back an embarrassed cough, and struggling for something else to say, thanked the Lady for praising him so, but said he was not so worthy.
 He was the least of the knights, and,..